Bioconductor/sweave2rmd/README.md

 # Sweave2Rmd

 A project for converting Bioconductor Sweave documents to Rmd.
+This is a space for collaboration.